MAWanqin2002/MAWanqin2002.github.io/_pages/about.md

 News
 ======
-Feb  2, 2024       New paper [(Why) Is My Prompt Getting Worse?
+**Feb  2, 2024:**       New paper [(Why) Is My Prompt Getting Worse?
 Rethinking Regression Testing for Evolving LLM APIs](https://arxiv.org/abs/2311.11123) has been accepted as a short paper in [CAIN 2024](https://conf.researchr.org/track/cain-2024/cain-2024-call-for-papers) and been camera-ready.
-Let's look forward to the ACM publish version.
+I'm looking forward to the ACM publish version.

-Nov 17, 2023       A paper submitted to [CAIN 2024](https://conf.researchr.org/track/cain-2024/cain-2024-call-for-papers), Good Luck
+**Nov 17, 2023:**       A paper submitted to [CAIN 2024](https://conf.researchr.org/track/cain-2024/cain-2024-call-for-papers), Good Luck

-Jun  4, 2023      I’m visiting Carnegie Mellon University, advised by [Professor.Christian Kästner](https://www.cs.cmu.edu/~ckaestne/)
+**Jun  4, 2023:**      I’m visiting Carnegie Mellon University, advised by [Professor.Christian Kästner](https://www.cs.cmu.edu/~ckaestne/)

-Oct 15, 2022      My paper was published on [STACOM 2022](https://stacom.github.io/stacom2022/) (Also, a poster was presented)
+**Oct 15, 2022:**      My paper was published on [STACOM 2022](https://stacom.github.io/stacom2022/) (Also, a poster was presented)